wgheidrich/MaPa/README.md

   Essentially allowing the user to define functions that can be evaluated by the program.

-In addition to the API, MaPa also provides a stand-along command line calculator with the same feature set.
+In addition to the API, MaPa also provides a stand-alone command line calculator with the same feature set.